-The Cloudera ODBC Driver for Impala is recommended for Impala versions 1.0.1 through 2.12, and CDH versions 5.0 through 5.15.
-The driver also supports later minor versions of CDH 5.
+The Cloudera ODBC Driver for Impala is recommended for Impala versions 1.0.1 through 3.0, and CDH versions 5.0 through 6.0.

 Install the driver on client machines where the application is installed.
 Each machine that you install the driver on must meet the following minimum system requirements: